 While Hello Kitty is far and away the most popular Sanrio character, Sanrio travel is not limited to Hello Kitty in Japan.
 My personal favorite Sanrio character, “lazy egg” Gudetama, is about to have a Seibu line train painted in its honor.
 (If you know anything about Gudetama, then you must truly worry for the people who will ride this train—that’s going to be one slow service!)

+At the aforementioned Sanrio Puroland (aka Hello Kitty World), meanwhile, you’ll not only find a “Character Foodcourt” that includes dishes themed using characters from Chococat all the way to Spottie Dottie.
 There’s even a dedicated “My Melody Dream Cafe” for those of you who are fans of the rabbit.
 And to be honest, though I’ve tried to be as comprehensive as possible in this post, this is really only the beginning of Sanrio Japan travel!

 The Bottom Line